Childcare

 College

-You could take a college course, which may help when applying for a trainee job.
+You could do a college course which might be useful when applying for a trainee job.
 Courses include:

-• Level 2 and 3 Certificate in Community Development
+• Level 2 Diploma in Teamwork and Personal Development in the Community

 • Level 4 Higher National Certificate in Social and Community Work